phqsuema123/personal-web/README.md

-Here's a sample `README.md` for your website project:

----

 # Personal Website - Fadlan Suema

 Welcome to the repository of my personal website!
 This website serves as an online portfolio and platform where I introduce myself, showcase academic projects, share activities, and provide guidelines for those interested in data science.